SunilMalhi/Crowdfunding_ETL/README.md

 * PostgreSQL

 ## Project Outline
-The mini project was divided into four subsections:
+The project was divided into four subsections:
 * Create the Category and Subcategory DataFrames
 * Create the Campaign DataFrame
 * Create the Contacts DataFrame